-Includes, as part of the transformation model: (1) replacing the principal with a principal that has had success in turning around a low-performing school, (2) rewarding staff that a rigorous evaluation system has shown to be effective and replacing staff have been shown to be effective, (3) providing staff with ongoing training and students with increased learning time.
+Includes, as part of the transformation model: (1) replacing the principal with a principal that has had success in turning around a low-performing school, (2) rewarding staff that a rigorous evaluation system has shown to be effective and replacing staff have been shown to be ineffective, (3) providing staff with ongoing training and students with increased learning time.

 Includes, as part of the restart model: (1) converting a school under a charter organization, education management organization, or as an autonomous or redesigned school; (2) significantly changing the leadership and staffing of the school as part of that conversion; and (3) enrolling any former student who wishes to attend the school and is the appropriate age.